San7o/hive-operator/docs/DESIGN.md

 ![design-image](./images/overall-design.png)

 On the picture, notice that Kernel #2 only has one loader.
-Each kernel has only one loader, which is choosen through elections.
+Each kernel has only one loader, which is chosen through elections.
 Instead, the discover controller is active in each node because It has to find information about other pods that may be scheduled in each node.
 There is only one pod controller on the entire cluster.
 The control